Baltic states: History before the 20th century

 Although the modern Baltic states – Estonia, Latvia, and Lithuania – share a geographical region and certain historical experiences, their pre-modern paths diverged sharply.
 Geography, ethnic composition, and the sequence of foreign conquests all shaped distinct political and cultural developments.

 From the early Middle Ages, the territories of present-day Estonia and Latvia were inhabited by a mosaic of Finnic and Baltic tribal societies, including the Estonians, Livs, Curonians, Semigallians, Latgalians, and Selonians.
-Farther south, in the lands that would later form Lithuania, related Baltic tribes such as the Aukštaitians (Highlanders or Old East Lithuanians), Samogitians (Žemaičiai), Yotvingians (Jotvingiai), and Skalvians inhabited the region's forests and river valleys.
+Farther south, in the lands that would later form Lithuania, related Baltic tribes such as the Lithuanians, Samogitians, Yotvingians, and Skalvians inhabited the region's forests and river valleys.
 These groups shared linguistic and cultural ties with their northern neighbours but developed distinct local identities and systems of governance.
 Their settlements, typically fortified hillforts surrounded by agricultural lands, served as both defensive centers and hubs of trade connecting the Baltic coast to inland routes leading toward Rus' and central Europe.

 In the 12th and 13th centuries, the northern and western parts of the region – modern Estonia and Latvia – became targets of Christianization and conquest.
 German crusaders, supported by papal sanction and local bishoprics, launched the Livonian Crusade to subdue the pagan populations.
 The Livonian Brothers of the Sword, later absorbed into the Teutonic Order, established a series of strongholds and ecclesiastical territories that brought Estonia and much of Latvia under foreign domination.
 These crusading states introduced Western feudal structures, imposed Christianity, and subordinated native peoples within a hierarchy led by German military and clerical elites.
 Urban centers such as Riga, Tallinn (Reval), and Cēsis (Wenden) grew under German law and became prosperous members of the Hanseatic League, facilitating trade in grain, furs, timber, and wax between the Baltic and western Europe.
 However, political power remained concentrated in the hands of German-speaking landowners and clergy.
 The indigenous Estonian and Latvian populations were largely reduced to serfdom, forming a rural majority excluded from civic governance.